Hawxy/Marten.Rebuilds.Distributed.AspNetCore/README.md

 ### Running
 1. `docker-compose up`
 2. `dotnet run --urls=http://localhost:5011/`
-3. `dotnet run --urls=http://localhost:5012/` (this order is important - the UI is configured to connect to this node)
+3. `dotnet run --urls=http://localhost:5012/ --no-build` (this order is important - the UI is configured to connect to this node)
 4. `rebuild-ui` folder -> `npm i` -> `npm run dev`
 5. Use the UI to seed some data, then you should be good to test a rebuild.
 6. You can test the middleware by attempting to seed an entity during a rebuild, your console should show a 503.